 EPCRA outlines four basic types of reporting responsibilities of SERC and LEPC, which are: (1) EHS (Extremely Hazardous Substance) notification and emergency reporting, (2) Emergency spill / release notification, (3) Chemical list and annual reporting, (4) Toxic chemical release reporting.
 A major focus of the LEPC is on developing and maintaining a hazardous materials response plan.
 The plan must be updated and exercised annually.
 The LEPC is also responsible for receiving and processing information regarding hazardous material releases, including the reporting responsibilities in accordance with the Community Right To Know Act.

 The Defiance County LEPC meets quarterly.
 Generally speaking, the meetings will occur in January, April, July and October.
-The meetings are open to the public and are advertised in the local newspaper within the week prior to the meeting.
+These meetings are held at Noon in Brunersburg and are open to the public.

 For More Information Please feel free to call us any time if you would like more information regarding the Defiance County Local Emergency Planning Committee.
 (419) 782-1130.